 By the way, if you like visiting old cemeteries, there are 13 of them between the Visitor Center and the Smokemont campground!
-I love the history that can be discovered in old cemeteries, especially The Old Burial Grounds in Beaufort, N.C. and Hollywood Cemetery in Richmond.

 A drive through the Great Smoky Mountains National Park is a perfect combination of natural beauty, history, and adventure and makes a fantastic weekend getaway.

 How Did The Smoky Mountains Get Their Name?